chinamike65/hugo-tuolesi/content/book4/book4en.md

 She cut off a lock of white hair and sent it to Tsongkhapa, Master.

-Master Tsongkhapa has been preaching the Dharma in Tibet.
+Master Tsongkhapa has been teaching the Dharma in Tibet.
 At that time, he was at the peak of his teaching career.
 He taught a lot of sutras every day.

 After seeing his mother's letter, Master Tsongkhapa said: "Mother's kindness is the greatest kindness.
 Since I can't go back, I will paint a Thangka to accompany me, mother."